owengage/fastnbt/README.md

 [Latest Version]: https://img.shields.io/crates/v/fastnbt.svg
 [crates.io]: https://crates.io/crates/fastnbt

-Serde deserializer for *Minecraft: Java Edition's* NBT format, and in-browser Rust-to-WASM powered Minecraft map renderer.
+`fastnbt` is a serde serializer and deserializer for *Minecraft: Java Edition's* NBT format.

+This repository also contains fastanvil for rendering maps of Minecraft worlds.
+An in-browser Rust-to-WASM powered Minecraft map renderer demo is below.
 Supports 1.18 down to 1.15 inclusive.
 Eventually want to support at least down to 1.12.

 # Demo

-Demo of Hermitcraft season 7 and more at [owengage.com/anvil](https://owengage.com/anvil/?world=hermitcraft7)
+Demo of Hermitcraft season 8 and more at [owengage.com/anvil](https://owengage.com/anvil/?world=hermitcraft8)

 ![alt rendered map](demo.png)

 This repository contains multiple related projects.

-* [fastnbt](fastnbt/README.md): Fast serde deserializer for *Minecraft: Java Edition*'s NBT data format.
+* [fastnbt](fastnbt/README.md): Fast serde serializer/deserializer for *Minecraft: Java
+  Edition*'s NBT data format.
 * fastanvil: For rendering Minecraft worlds to maps.
 * fastnbt-tools: Various tools for NBT/Anvil, notably a map renderer.

-Tries to support old chunks in worlds, but not extracting textures from older versions due to the added complexity it would require.

 The `anvil` binary from `fastnbt-tools` can render your world leveraging all of your CPU.
 See [fastnbt's README](fastnbt/README.md) for performance comparison.

 # Serde deserializer example